 Some Facilities require that students obtain a drug screening on their own.
 In these cases, CHHS will help facilitate students' obtaining their drug screenings through a CHHS-approved independent drug screening laboratory.
 The drug screening will be conducted at the student's expense.
 The independent drug screening laboratory will provide the drug test results to the student, who will provide those results to the specified CHHS employee.
 If the Facility has provided CHHS with specific directives regarding appropriate drug test results for acceptance to Facility's field experience, then CHHS will document whether or not the student's results comply with those standards and communicate to the Facility whether the student's results comply with those standards.
 If the Facility has not provided explicit standards to CHHS, then CHHS will share all positive results of a student's drug screening with the Facility.
-CHHS will document its communications with the Facility, the Facility's directives concerning any positive results, and CHHS's actions in response to the Facility's directives.
+CHHS will document its communications with the Facility, the Facility's directives.
 If the result is positive, and the Facility rejects the student, CHHS will attempt to place the student at another Facility.
 If no Facility accepts a student, he/she will be subject to dismissal from the CHHS Program in accordance with the CHHS Academic Dismissal Policy.